 In an emergency, a District Court judge can make a custody or visitation order that conflicts with an order of the Probate and Family Court.
 Read more about what District Court judges can do about conflicting custody or visitation orders in an emergency.

-If the abusive person is facing criminal charges
+If the person who abused you is facing criminal charges

-If the abusive person is facing criminal charges related to the domestic violence, you might want to file for your 209A protective order at the District Court where that case is.
+If the person who abused you is facing criminal charges related to the domestic violence, you might want to file for your 209A restraining order at the District Court where that case is.
 That way, you may be able to work with the same Victim/Witness Advocate for both cases.

 What if the courts are closed when I need the order?

 There is always a judge on call through the "Emergency Judicial Response System."
-Call the police if you need a 209A protective order at night, on the weekend, or on a holiday.
-They will help you get an emergency 209A protective order from the judge who is on call.
+Call the police if you need a 209A restraining order at night, on the weekend, or on a holiday.
+They will help you get an emergency 209A restraining order from the judge who is on call.

 An order from an on-call judge is good until the court opens the next business day.
 The police will tell you when and where to go to get the emergency order continued.